tsgates/arch-wiki-markdown/wiki/X11vnc.md

 If that fails, you may have to run (as root)

-    $ x11vnc -display :0 -auth /home/USER/.Xauthority
+    # x11vnc -display :0 -auth /home/user/.Xauthority

-Where USER is the username of the user who is running the X server.
+Where user is the username of the user who is running the X server.

 GDM

     # x11vnc -display :0 -auth /var/lib/gdm/:0.Xauth

-OR see Troubleshooting section below
+or see Troubleshooting section below

 SLIM